formal-land/coq-of-ocaml/doc/docs/install.md

 It should show you the help message.

 ## Current development version
-Clone the [GitHub repository](https://github.com/clarus/coq-of-ocaml) with the sources and run:
+Install the development version to get the latest features.
+Clone the [GitHub repository](https://github.com/clarus/coq-of-ocaml) with the sources and run in the root folder of the project:
 ```sh
 opam pin add coq-of-ocaml .
 ```

 ## Manually
-Read the `coq-of-ocaml.opam` file at the root of the project to know the dependencies to install and to get the list of commands to build the project.
+Read the `coq-of-ocaml.opam` file at the root of the project to know the updated list of dependencies of the project and commands to build it.